Fall Arrival

 Packing Checklist

-View and download New College’s packing checklist below to help plan your packing.
+Download New College’s packing checklist below to help you prepare for residence.

 Room Furnishings

 New College residence rooms are fully furnished, meaning that you only need to bring the items that will make your room feel like home.
-You can find more information about New College residence rooms, including a virtual tour, on our “Rooms and Tours” page.
+Furnishing provided by the residence include:

 - Bed